swarminglogic/sdl2-cross/README.md

    Note that it is `. ./initialize_project.sh` and not `./initialize_project.sh`

-   It is recommended that you define the detected enviroment variable paths, so that this script isn't necessary.
+   It is recommended that you define the detected enviroment variable paths, so that this script isn't a required step.

 1. `./devtools.sh ball` (builds android and linux)